simonh1000/elm-websocket/README.md

-# Websockets
+# Websocket

 Aim: to reproduce as closely as possible the API of the 0.18 library.

 Because of the need to use Ports, the amount of boilerplate is much higher.
+Beyond the boiler plate the only real difference is that you have declare your socket listeners as a Dict rather than calling `listen` multiple times.

 ## Installation

-1) Define ports
+1) Define ports and use these to create the required Config

     ```
     port fromJs : (WebSocket.PortMsg -> msg) -> Sub msg
     port toJs : WebSocket.PortMsg -> Cmd msg
+    wsConfig = { toJs = toJs }
     ```

     The names do not matter, as you will have to wire them up anyway

-2) Add `WebSocket.State msg` to Model
+2) Add `WebSocket.State` to Model

     ```
     type alias Model =
-        { ws : WebSocket.State Msg
+        { ws : WebSocket.State
         , ...
         }
     ```